-4.3 Acknowledging the need to recognize traditional uses, and the special contractual needs of Kelowna's professional performing arts groups.

-- 4.3.1 Organizations which have established a pattern of using KCT during specific dates for specific events over a period of three years are eligible to be designated as Traditional Users. - 4.3.2 Designation as a Traditional User means that the organization will have the ability to put non-challengeable hold dates in the KCT calendar for up to 3 seasons in advance. - 4.3.3 In order to obtain or maintain designation as a Traditional User, an organization must, by April 30 of each year, submit a Traditional Usage Application Form to the KCT Manager.
-Upon written request, the KCT Manager may, in his or her sole discretion, grant an extension to the April 30 deadline. - 4.3.4 Failure to submit a Traditional Usage Application Form by the prescribed deadline may result in the release of any dates being held for that user. - 4.3.5 Approval of Traditional Usage designation rests solely with the KCT Manager. - 4.3.6 If an event is cancelled, moved to another venue, or if the organization changes its traditional pattern of use, Traditional User designation may be withdrawn and any dates being held may be released. - 4.3.7 The following events and organizations are designated as Traditional Users effective January 1, 2013 and will be allowed to continue as Traditional Users as long as they comply with this policy.
-Effective January 1, 2014, no new Traditional Users will be accepted. - Lady of the Lake Society (Annual Pageant) - The Nutcracker (annual performance) - Kelowna Centre for Positive Living - BC Interior Jazz Festival (annual festival) - Mount Boucherie annual school concert - Okanagan Mission Secondary annual Fashion Show - KSS Encore (annual event) - Dance City Academy annual recital - Robb Card Dance annual recital - Canadian School of Ballet annual recital - Deschner's Dance Force annual recital - Creators Dance Centre annual recital - Wentworth School of Music annual show - 4.3.8 When calendar dates for Traditional Users have been fixed, Kelowna's professional performing arts organizations will then have their choice of dates three seasons in advance of the current season. - 4.3.9 If "Force Majeure" or other circumstances occur that the Theatre Manager deems salient, the Theatre Manager has the right to modify the booking time frames and process.
+- 4.3 Acknowledging the need to recognize traditional uses, and the special contractual needs of Kelowna's professional performing arts groups. - 4.3.1 Organizations which have established a pattern of using KCT during specific dates for specific events over a period of three years are eligible to be designated as Traditional Users. - 4.3.2 Designation as a Traditional User means that the organization will have the ability to put non-challengeable hold dates in the KCT calendar for up to three (3) seasons in advance. - 4.3.3 In order to obtain or maintain designation as a Traditional User, an organization must, by April 30 of each year, submit a Traditional Usage Application Form to the KCT Manager.
+Upon written request, the KCT Manager may, in his or her sole discretion, grant an extension to the April 30 deadline. - 4.3.4 Failure to submit a Traditional Usage Application Form by the prescribed deadline may result in the release of any dates being held for that user. - 4.3.5 Approval of Traditional Usage designation rests solely with the KCT Manager. - 4.3.6 If an event is cancelled, moved to another venue, or if the organization changes its traditional pattern of use, Traditional User designation may be withdrawn and any dates being held may be released. - 4.3.7 When calendar dates for Traditional Users have been fixed, Kelowna's professional performing arts organizations will then have their choice of dates three seasons in advance of the current season. - 4.3.8 If "Force Majeure" or other circumstances occur that the Theatre Manager deems salient, the Theatre Manager has the right to modify the booking time frames and process.